-The incredible news that this is happening is being shared online by Michael Phelan of Social Security Works, a longtime organization fighting for better benefits and against cuts to the program.
-Phelan reports that this is happening as a result of shifts in assignments to people who work for processing payments to answering phone calls from benefit recipients and people eligible for benefits, and the people answering phones having received a three-hour training program that instructs them to convey the message about suicide.
+That incredible news was shared online by Michael Phelan of Social Security Works, an organization which has long fought for better benefits and against cuts to the program.
+Phelan reports this is happening as a result of shifts in assignments: People whose usual work is payment processing are now answering phone calls from benefit recipients and people eligible for benefits.
+As part of the job switch, those reassigned to the phones receive a three-hour training program that apparently includes among its instructions the message about suicide.

-He cites a report in the publication Government Executive that was released last Friday, during the regular weekly news dump period, when bad news is released with the idea that it will fly under the radar, since millions are shifting into thinking about what they have to do for the weekend.
+He cites a report in the publication Government Executive that was released last Friday.
+The last day of the workweek has long been known as the “news dump,” a time when bad news is released with the idea that it will fly under the radar since millions are shifting into thinking about what they have to do for the weekend.

 “I always knew that we should expect anything from this administration,” Phelan said in a statement.
 “But this is worse than anything I expected.
 I am horrified.”
 He said his organization is reaching out to contacts in the Social Security Administration and getting the word out to the media and anyone else who can help put pressure on to stop the practice.